Airports Act 1996: Ownership Rules with Regard to Investment Funds

 ‘Substantially Australian’ declaration

-Certain investment fund managers may apply for a declaration that can disregard certain interests, for the purposes of determining whether an unacceptable foreign ownership situation will arise.
+Certain investment fund managers or trustees may apply, in writing, to the Minister, for a declaration that can disregard certain interests, for the purposes of determining whether an unacceptable foreign ownership situation will arise.

-The application must be accompanied by evidence to establish that the investment fund is a fund in which a beneficial interest in less than 40% of the capital, and 40% of the income is held by persons who are foreign persons.
+Under Regulation 18(2) of the Airports (Ownership) Regulations 2024, an investment fund is eligible to be declared a substantially Australian investment fund if the investment fund is a fund in which a beneficial interest in less than 40% of the capital, and 40% of the income, is held by persons who are foreign persons.

 ‘Distanced investment fund declaration’

-Certain investment fund managers may apply for a declaration that can disregard certain interests, for the purposes of determining whether an unacceptable airline ownership situation will arise.
+Certain investment fund managers or trustees may apply, in writing, to the Minister, for a declaration that can disregard certain interests, for the purposes of determining whether an unacceptable airline ownership situation will arise.

-The application must be accompanied by evidence to establish that the airline is not accustomed to, or under an obligation (either formal or informal) to, act in accordance with directions or instructions of the manager or trustee.
-Evidence must also be provided to establish that the investment fund is a fund in which a beneficial interest in less than 40% of the capital and 40% of the income is held by persons who are foreign persons.
+(b) the investment fund is a fund in which a beneficial interest in less than 40% of the capital, and 40% of the income, is held by persons who are foreign persons.

 Revocation

-The Secretary may revoke either declaration if there are reasonable grounds for believing that the circumstances have changed or the fund does not comply with the other provisions.
+The Minister may revoke either declaration if there are reasonable grounds for believing that the circumstances have changed or the fund does not comply with the other provisions.

-Within 7 days of a declaration revocation, the Secretary must give a notice of reasons, date of revocation, and right of appeal against the decision to revoke the declaration.
+Within 7 days of a declaration revocation, the Minister must give a notice of reasons, and right of appeal against the decision to revoke the declaration.